No Tags Found!

 Hi Sandhya,

-Last but not the least, don't forget to get your standing orders reviewed by any legal advisor to conform that you are abiding by the labour laws.
+Lastly, do not forget to have your standing orders reviewed by a legal advisor to ensure compliance with labor laws.

 Sirisha Reddy